-You are working at a wedding and conference venue.
+You are working at a coffee shop / art and craft shop.
 Design a brochure to use as a marketing tool.
-Mention the facilities available and the excellent food options.
+Mention the facilities available and the excellent variety of options.

 Short articles, mentioning facts, straight to the point.
 Write a short informative article about vegetarian food.